We are currently accepting applications for one rural health postdoctoral associate position beginning on or after September 1, 2022. Apply here.

 - Conduct research to inform the development, implementation, and evaluation of health policy that advances health equity in individuals, families, and communities, with a focus on rural areas and geographic inequities.

-- Study the impacts of institutional and governmental policies that affect health care access, health care quality, social determinants of health, systems of care and services, and population health outcomes across the lifespan.
+- Study the impacts of institutional and governmental policies that affect health care access, health care quality, maternity care, social determinants of health, systems of care and services, and population health outcomes across the lifespan with a focus on pregnancy, childbirth, and the postpartum period.

 - Focus and engage with rural populations that face structural barriers to good health outcomes, including the following: communities of color, Indigenous people, women and girls, LGBTQ individuals, people with disabilities, older adults, and people with limited incomes.